-The methodology for assumption setting and calculation of technical provisions is not materially changed during 2018.
+The methodology for assumption setting and calculation of technical provisions is not materially changed during 2019.
+Assumptions are updated based on new history.

 Under Solvency II, the insurance liabilities (technical provisions) are appraised at fair value (market value).
 In principle, the technical provisions are valued at what they realistically could be traded for in a free market.
 Since there is no active secondary market for the purchase and sale of technical provisions, and hence no observable market price, the fair value is calculated based on a model.
-This deviates from the valuation in the financial statements described in Note 1, Paragraph 2 of the Annual Report for 2018 for Storebrand Livsforsikring.
+This deviates from the valuation in the financial statements described in Note 1, Paragraph 3 of the Annual Report for 2019 for Storebrand Livsforsikring.

 The valuation in the solvency balance sheet is based on a best estimate for net cash flow from the insurance company to the customer.
 The cash flow is discounted by risk-free market interest rates.
 The best estimate is split between a guaranteed provision and discretionary benefits.
-Due to the uncertainty, the provisions shall include a risk margin in addition to the best estimate.
+Due to the uncertainty, the provisions shall include a risk margin in addition to the best estimate